15 Best ABM Software Platforms of 2026

 What data sources do ABM platforms use for intent signals?

-ABM platforms collect intent data from several sources: publisher networks of B2B websites where they track content consumption, first-party website visitor tracking, social media engagement signals, content download and webinar attendance data, and third-party data cooperatives like Bombora.
+ABM platforms collect intent data sources from several channels: publisher networks of B2B websites where they track content consumption, first-party website visitor tracking, social media engagement signals, content download and webinar attendance data, and third-party data cooperatives like Bombora.
 The quality and recency of these signals vary significantly between providers.
 First-party signals from your own website are the most reliable because you control the data.
 Third-party signals from publisher networks provide broader coverage but require more validation before acting on them.

 How long does it take to see results from ABM software?